scidsg/hushline-docs/src/installation/tor-only.md

 ## 3. Confirmation Email

-You'll receive an encrypted email confirming your Hush Line's successful installation which includes your address and a link to download Tor Browser.
+You'll receive an encrypted email confirming your Hush Line's successful installation, which includes your address and a link to download Tor Browser.

 <img src="../img/28-confirmation.png">